mikibakaiki/processing-payment-challenge/README.md

 ## Basic Architecture and Performance

-There are three main parts in this solution.
+There are three main parts to this solution.

 ### Controller